BRUSH 36

 will this work on hooded eyes?

-is this brush too big for undereye use?
+is this brush too big for eyeshadow?